 Products & Programs

-Alabama Extension’s urban SNAP-Ed team presents Book Bites, a 30-minute weekly series that incorporates healthy habits for children into storytime.
+Alabama Extension’s Urban SNAP-Ed team presents Book Bites, a 30-minute weekly series that incorporates healthy habits for children into storytime.
 This online series is best suited for kids in kindergarten through 4th grade.

-During these Monday morning sessions, participants will interact with a nutrition educator for storytime and a follow-up discussion to explore the concepts of the book.
+During these Thursday afternoon sessions, youth and parent participants will interact with a nutrition educator for storytime and a follow-up discussion to explore the concepts of the book.
 Children must have an adult log in with them to participate.

-Tune in on Mondays
+Tune in on Thursdays

 There is no cost to attend, but registration is required for this storytime series.
 The Zoom meeting number and link will be provided upon completion of the online registration.
-Visit www.aces.edu/go/BookBites to register.
+Visit www.aces.edu/go/bookbites2021 to register.